Hayley Lauder

 Hayley Lauder (born 4 June 1990) is a Scottish professional footballer who plays for Glasgow City of the Scottish Women's Premier League and the Scotland women's national team.
 After beginning her senior career with Spartans, she played for Apollon Limassol in the 2011–12 Champions League qualifying stage.
 Lauder then moved on to Finland, with Åland United, before spending a single season with both Mallbackens IF and Vittsjö GIK of the Swedish Damallsvenskan.

 Club career

 Lauder came through the ranks at Murieston Girls.
 She switched to Spartans Women—then called Edinburgh Ladies—in August 2007.

 Apollon Limassol

-In August 2011, Lauder joined Apollon Limassol for their 2011–12 UEFA Women's Champions League campaign.
+In August 2011, Lauder and compatriot Frankie Brown joined Apollon Limassol for their 2011–12 UEFA Women's Champions League campaign.
 During her first appearance for the club on 11 August, she scored a hat-trick helping Limassol defeat Progrès Niedercorn 14–0.
 Two days later, she scored a brace against Swansea City contributing to an 8–0 rout.
 Her third and final appearance occurred on 16 August when Limassol defeated Legenda 2–1.
 In her three appearances, she contributed five goals and played for a total of 227 minutes.
 The club was eliminated from the tournament in the 16th finals after being defeated a 3–4 aggregate by Czech Republic side, Sparta Praha.